nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div class="info-box">
 <div class="big-font">Troubleshooting</div>

-Problem: I typed in the command, but Watson says that the command has an invalid format!
+<strong>Problem:</strong> I typed in the command, but Watson says that the command has an invalid format!

-Solution: Make sure that you've not left any parameters blank!
-Blank parameters will cause Watson to show an error.
+<strong>Solution:</strong> Make sure that you've not left any parameters blank!
+Blank parameters will
+cause Watson to show an error.

 </div>